codeforpdx/PASS/README.md

 7. Below that, click the radio button for "Use the WebID in the Pod and register it to your account," unless you're testing with an external WebID you already have, in which case, click the "Use an external WebID" radio button and input that external WebID in that field.
 Once that is all filled in, click the "Create pod" button at the bottom.

-8. You'll be taken to a screen that has "Your new Pod" and "Your new WebID" and the URLs at which they're located.
+8. You'll be taken to a screen that has "Your new Pod" and "Your new WebID" and the URLs for each.
 Note these down to use for your login to the PASS web site.

 - ### Launching PASS